Learn How to Reconcile Accounts for FREE!

 Watch an example of doing a bank reconciliation in my free How to do a Bank Reconciliation video.

-Alternatively, watch me reconcile a bank accounting on accounting software:
+Alternatively, watch me reconcile a bank account on accounting software:

-It depends on how many transactions are going through the bank account.
+It depends on the number of transactions going through the bank account.
 However, the rule of thumb is, 'the more often, the better'.
 If you can reconcile the bank account every few days or once a week, this is best.
 Leaving a bank reconciliation to once a year can create a messy task.

 Problem: The closing balance doesn't match

-Solution: You must re-check all transactions, including the opening balance, and money in and out.
+Solution: You must re-check all transactions, including the opening balance, as well as the money in and out.
 Check for incorrect amounts, missing transactions, and duplicate entries.

 Problem: The opening balance doesn't match